 - It is possible to define “stem hinting” for TrueType stems, which will control their scaling.
 Please see the TrueType Hinting section.

-If some font has PostScript standard stems and no TrueType stems, they will be automatically converted when such font is opened.
+If some font has PostScript standard stems and no TrueType stems, they will be automatically converted when such a font is opened.